jorgecasas/php-ml/docs/machine-learning/classification/naive-bayes.md

 ### Train

-To train a classifier simply provide train samples and labels (as `array`):
+To train a classifier simply provide train samples and labels (as `array`).
+Example:

 ```
 $samples = [[5, 1, 1], [1, 5, 1], [1, 1, 5]];